MichaelGriffin1/ps3SprxBlank/readme.md

 This is currently set to pop up a dialog, and then segfault the thread after the Ok button is pressed.

+Feel free to contribute to the code if there is an issue you have.
+It will not only help you, but the other people who will use this as well.
+Im not the perfect developer. :)